zehezack/CISC372-Project/README.md

 REQUIREMENTS
 ------------

-This module requires no modules outside of standard C, C++, Python library
+This module requires standard C, C++, Python library Code require access to bridges - 2
+Code for C++ requires
+Code for C requires nvhpc/21.7, gprof, perf.
+Code for Python requires

 CONFIGURATION
 -------------

-The module has no menu or modifiable settings.
-There is no configuration.
-When enabled, the module will prevent the links from appearing.
-To get the links back, disable the module and clear caches.
+Code for C++

+Code for C

+Code for Python

 TROUBLESHOOTING
 ---------------